ryomo/streamlit-gradio-comparison/README.md

 ## What is this?

-This project demonstrates and compares the implementation of identical application features using both Streamlit and Gradio.
+This project demonstrates and compares the implementation of identical chat application features using both Streamlit and Gradio.

+Both implementations create a simple LLM chat interface that runs a local Japanese LLM "Sarashina2.2-3b-instruct" for text generation.

+## Requirements

+- NVIDIA GPU with 8GB VRAM or higher
+- CUDA
+- uv

 ## Install